 After using your patio or deck all summer and early fall, you might start to wonder if it’ll look as good in the spring.
 Do snow and salt damage take a toll on the beautiful wood or stone that is the foundation of your outdoor living space?

 Unfortunately, yes.
-Few homeowners realize that applying salt and other deicing products and trying to shovel away snow can damage your patio or deck.
+Few homeowners realize that applying salt and other deicing products and trying to shovel away snow can damage your Kansas City deck or patio.
 We’ll explain why your current winter maintenance routine does more harm than good and what you should do instead to keep your hardscaping in perfect condition come spring.
 Plus, we’ll explore some eco-friendly salt alternatives that are gentler on your patio and deck, so you can get the ice protection you need without causing damage to your hardscaping.

 How Do Salt and Shoveling Effect Patio Pavers?

 Your interlocking stone seems so strong and stable that it’s hard to think salt or light shoveling could damage it, but both do.
 Salt can erode the stone and leave chips and scratch marks when dragged along the stone by your shoe.